ethereum/eth-utils/docs/contributing.rst

 which case the beta is released from ``main``, and the previous stable branch is released from said branch).

-Final test before each release
+Final review before each release
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Before releasing a new version, build and test the package that will be released: